MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/06_optimizing_texture_rendering/index.md

 - Created a reusable Sprite class to simplify texture management
 - Used the Sprite class to render multiple sprites from a single texture

-In the next chapter, we'll build on the Sprite class to create animated sprites, allowing us to bring more life to our games through sprite animation.
+In the next chapter, we will build on the Sprite class to create animated sprites, allowing us to bring more life to our games through sprite animation.

 ## Test Your Knowledge